GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/publisher.md

-In the Privacy Sandbox context, a site with ad space that is paid to display ads.
+In the Privacy Sandbox context, a publisher is a site with ad space that is paid to display ads.